-When working in Altium Designer, I acknowledge all I can do within the tool; I can create my schematic layouts and PCB layouts, I can manage libraries in many ways, and I can control document sources through Version Control.
+When working in Altium Designer®, I acknowledge all I can do within the tool; I can create my schematic layouts and Printed Board layouts, I can manage libraries in many ways, and I can control document sources through Version Control.
 But there are often other questions that come to mind:

-- How can I trace where signals are going, through a designed cable, in an automated way - and how can the design software help?
+- How can I trace where signals are going, through a designed cable, in an automated way - and how can the design software and documentation help?

 - How can I quickly and effectively generate a detailed cable assembly drawing for the shop floor?

-The answer is, use the Altium Designer schematic editor!
-You can generate very detailed cable drawings with the assistance of importing DXF/DWG files.
+The answer is, use the Altium schematic editor!
+You can generate very detailed cable drawings and wiring harness systems with the assistance of importing DXF/DWG files.
 For example, you can import mechanical drawings of connector heads or crimps that are will be needed for assembly.
 This way, the assembler can have the life-like drawing to refer to while building the cable.
 Below is a sample of such a cable drawing:

 Figure 1.
 Example Cable Assembly Drawing.

 As an example here (see Figure 1), we have a scaled length mechanical cable drawing, with two 1:1 sized connectors, one at each end.
 Below the mechanical drawing is the schematic representation of it using schematic symbols for the connectors, joined with wires.
 Within this schematic symbol diagram, you can see that net labels are linked to each connection.
 The bubbles with arrows (leader notes) represent a line item that you can refer to within the Bill of Materials.
 Once you have written your assembly notes, you can then send the ready drawing to the assembly house that makes your cables.

 Through my own real-world experience, and in collaboration with other work friends, we came up with a robust and powerful methodology for cable design components in Altium schematics that takes care of these needs.
 So, throughout this blog series, I want to share with you:

 - How to generate the as the building blocks of the cable assembly.